ihuangz/Geophysics/README.md

    * add your own notebooks (you need to add metadata)
    * add additional pages
 3. Push to GitHub - wait for GitHub Actions to finish
-5. Enable GitHub Pages, choose branch `output`
+4. Enable GitHub Pages, choose branch `output`
-6. On the repository's landing page, add a link to repo's pages
+5. On the repository's landing page, add a link to repo's pages
-7. Wait for GitHub Actions to finish and check the result
+6. Wait for GitHub Actions to finish and check the result

+## Website of different semesters

+Change /Users/huangz/Documents/Geophysics/.github/workflows/ExportNotebooks.yml the export directory of the website at lines 60: `mv _site www/Geophy2025`